Table of Contents[Hide][Show]

 Next, you need the secret Mickey waffle recipe.

-This recipe is super easy to make, although you may need to go to the store, unless you keep passionfruit juice in the pantry.
+This Lefou’s Brew recipe is super easy to make, although you may need to go to the store, unless you keep passionfruit juice in the pantry.
 We like to make it on a hot Texas afternoon when the girls need a pick-me-up.
 Did I mention that the apple juice makes it healthy, sort of?
+Bonus points if you’ve got a souvenir stein from your last trip to serve it in!

 Some days, especially in the summer, I find myself craving a Dole Whip, the famous whipped pineapple treat that enjoys a cult following among Disney fans.
 Getting one at Disney World usually requires waiting in a very long line at Aloha Isle in Adventureland at Magic Kingdom.